Engineering and Computing

 Principles of Engineering Design & Manufacture Utilising CAE

-This module teaches the key elements of the design process, introduces the general principles of Computer Aided Engineering and demonstrates that, with the usage of suitable industry standard software, (such as CAD, CREO 3), design is an integral subject that encompasses all disciplines of engineering.
+This module teaches the key elements of the design process, introduces the general principles of Computer Aided Engineering (CAD) and demonstrates that, with the usage of suitable industry standard software (such as CAD, CREO 3), design is an integral subject that encompasses all disciplines of engineering.
 Students will experience collaborative and individual design from problem formulation through to manufacture of a product.
-The module will show how any modern engineer has to tackle a range of issues and produce cost-effective solutions while keeping a weather-eye on product life-cycle with a view to maintaining sustainability and avoiding irreversible environmental damage.
+This module will show how any modern engineer has to tackle a range of issues and produce cost-effective solutions while monitoring product life-cycle with a view to maintaining sustainability and avoiding irreversible environmental damage.

 Electrical and Electronic Principles

 This double module consolidates fundamental principles in electrical and electronics science together with a basic knowledge and understanding of common analogue and digital electronic devices.

 The aim of this double module is to provide you with a clear understanding of the key concepts of mechanical engineering.
 Learn to take accurate measurements, analyse and critically appraise experimental data and present the results of your experiments with a critical analysis in a written format as a short scientific report.